 It is important, however, that the music has a frequency that is in line with the body’s frequency.
 Dr Masaru Emoto discovered that music (and words) can affect the molecular structure of water.
 Children’s bodies are about 65-75% water!
 If positive music and positive words can affect water at a molecular level, it may explain, somewhat, why some pleasant and soft music can help calm the mind and induce the production of happy neurotransmitters, like serotonin.
 It may also help explain why some music can help promote clearer thinking and increased focus.
-Then, there is the music that can stimulate increased energy and feelings of joy and excitement, like the music chosen for an aerobic exercise class.
-In contrast, during meditation, certain music can help calm the brain down to allow alert relaxation to come more easily.
+Then, there is the music that can stimulate increased energy and feelings of joy and excitement, like the music chosen for an aerobic exercise class, or a dance.
+In contrast, during meditation, certain music can help calm the brain to encourage alert relaxation.

-Negative harsh music and sad music can have a negative effect on the brain by bringing feelings of sadness, depression, or anger.
+On the other hand, negative harsh music, and even some sad music, can have a negative effect on the brain by bringing feelings of sadness, depression, or anger.

 Music, certainly, can play a large role in the making of a brainiac.
 Numerous studies have shown that music even helps the brain development of an unborn child, if, of course, it is of the correct frequency.
 Great examples of beneficial frequency music are classical music pieces that have slowly rising and falling tempos.
 Dr. William Sears, Pediatrician, in his book The Baby Book, Everything You Need To Know About Your Baby From Birth To Age Two, suggests playing Ravel, Mozart, Vivaldi, Dvorak, Debussy, Bach, Brahams, and Haydn.
 He also suggests that simple music is best, such as a flute, or classical guitar.